Rams' commemorative state championship preview set for Dec. 4 issue

 Owasso will take aim at another state championship in football and the Reporter has you covered.

 The No. 1-ranked Rams advanced to the Class 6AI state finals following a 42-27 win over No. 2 Broken Arrow on Saturday night.
-(See story on page 24) With the win, Owasso advanced to the championship game against No. 3 Jenks, which will take place Saturday, Dec.
+With the win, Owasso advanced to the championship game against No. 3 Jenks, which will take place Saturday, Dec.
 7, at the University of Central Oklahoma in Edmond.

 Owasso (12-0) looks for its third gold ball in school history and second in three seasons.